Tuesday, February 28, 2012

 Claudie is one of only 10 players to win Cups with 3 different teams (1986 Canadiens, 1995 & 2000 Devils, 1996 Colorado Avalanche).
 He scored 379 NHL goals, and that's not counting the 13 he scored in the 1995 Playoffs that made him the first Devil to receive the Conn Smythe Trophy as Playoff MVP.

-6. Zach Parise, Number 9, left wing, 2005-12.
+6. Zach Parise, Number 9, left wing, 2005-present.
 The son of Jean-Paul Parise, who scored one of the biggest goals in Islander history (ask a Ranger fan about that at your peril), the current Devils Captain will probably end up as the team's all-time leading scorer.
 In spite of missing nearly the entire 2010-11 season, he already has 186 career goals and 207 assists.
 Although the Devils got beat by the Senators in the Conference Semifinals, Zach scored 7 goals in the 2007 Playoffs.